RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Stuff/Beginning a Guild Prune.md

 Beginning a Guild Prune {#beginningaguildprune}
 ============
-- Execute the,` DiscordCoreAPI::Guilds::beginGuildPruneAsync()` function, while passing in a value of type `DiscordCoreAPI::BeginGuildPruneData`, with a return value of type `auto` or `DiscordCoreAPI::GuildPruneCountData`.
+- Execute the,` Guilds::beginGuildPruneAsync()` function, while passing in a value of type `BeginGuildPruneData`, with a return value of type `auto` or `GuildPruneCountData`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp